HamPod K3 Reader

 There are two male DB9 serial ports.
 A different build of the firmware is available that combines the K3 Reader on port 1 and the HamPod W2 MeterReader on port 2.
 In that case, pressing the [D] key can switch between a K3 (or KX3) transceiver and an Elecraft W2 Wattmeter.

 K3 Reader can automatically report changes to the K3/KX3 controls, or you can configure it to report only when you query the radio using the K3 Reader keypad.
 It automatically sets the serial connection rate of the radio to 38,400 baud for rapid responses.

-In Normal Mode, one or two key presses query the radio for data.
-As the manual explains, "[The keys] are operated with both a standard push or an extended longer push and hold action.
-With the addition of a Shift key, each key can generate up to four unique operations."
+In the Normal mode, key presses query the radio for data.
+As the manual explains, "[Each key can be] operated with both a standard push or an extended longer push and hold action.
+With the addition of a 'SHIFT' key and optionally a 2nd press of the 'SHIFT' key, each key can generate up to six unique operations."

 For example, the key is assigned the function of announcing the frequency of VFO A. Holding the key down for 0.5 seconds or longer announces the frequency of VFO B.